opendatalab/labelU/README.md

 ## Introduction

 LabelU is an open source data annotation tool that supports Chinese.
-At present, it has image annotation capabilities such as rectangle, polygon, point, line, classification, description.
+At present, it has image annotation capabilities such as rectangle, polygon, point, line, classification, and caption.
 It can support detection, classification, segmentation, text transcription, Line detection, key point detection and other computer vision task scenarios.
 You can customize the annotation task by freely combining tools, and support COCO and MASK format data export.

 ## Getting started